 What are your personal goals regarding your position for the next year?

 My personal goals: number one is obvious, learn how to support 70 diverse products and components.
 The second goal of mine is to help consolidate engineering knowledge amongst the presales and support teams.
 I would love to help create a library of public-facing technical media (printed, video, audio, whatever it takes) so that sales, pre-sales, and support have an additional way to get answers to customers.

 What’s your professional background?

-I worked in Industrial Gas and Welding with networked computer neumerical control machines, for a company called Praxair, and ended up writing two programs for them.
+I worked in Industrial Gas and Welding with networked computer numerical control machines, for a company called Praxair, and ended up writing two programs for them.
 I later became a Sales Rep at AvePoint Public Sector, then switched to become a TSP (Their equivalent of a pre-sales engineer) and did that for a year before coming to Bamboo.